Hong Kong's first-half home sales, prices at record high as Chinese buyers pile back in

-HONG KONG Hong Kong's new home sales jumped to a record high in the first half of the year, driven in part by the return of Chinese investors seeking to park money in million-dollar mansions, underscoring the challenges the government faces in curbing property prices.
+HONG KONG, July 3 Hong Kong's new home sales jumped to a record high in the first half of the year, driven in part by the return of Chinese investors seeking to park money in million-dollar mansions, underscoring the challenges the government faces in curbing property prices.

 Despite a series of tightening measures to cool the market, sales jumped 42 percent from a year earlier to HK$89.6 billion ($11.56 billion and prices rose another 7 percent to an all-time peak), real estate company Centaline Property Agency said.